graphql-dotnet/server/README.md

 > dotnet add package GraphQL.Server.Transports.AspNetCore
 ```

-The HTTP middleware needs an `IGraphQLRequestDeserializer` implementation.
+The HTTP middleware needs an `IGraphQLTextSerializer` implementation.

 .NET Core 3+:

 ```
-> dotnet add package GraphQL.Server.Transports.AspNetCore.SystemTextJson
+> dotnet add package GraphQL.SystemTextJson
 ```

 Legacy (prior to .NET Core 3):

 ```
-> dotnet add package GraphQL.Server.Transports.AspNetCore.NewtonsoftJson
+> dotnet add package GraphQL.NewtonsoftJson
 ```

-Or you can use your own `IGraphQLRequestDeserializer` implementation.
+Or you can use your own `IGraphQLTextSerializer` implementation.

 For more information on how to migrate from `Newtonsoft.Json` to `System.Text.Json` see
 [this article](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).